e1eish/Console_Chess/README.md

 # Future Work

-{Things  to fix, improve, and add in the future.}

-- Item 1
-- Item 2
-- Item 3
+- Add a draw condintion to end the game.
+- Accept variations in the way coordinates are entered.